jorgensd/dolfinx-tutorial/_sources/fem.md

 The recommended way of installing dolfin-X for new usesers is by using Docker.
 Docker is a software that uses *containers* to supply software across different kinds of operating systems (Linux, Mac, Windows).
 The first step is to install docker, following the instructions at their [web-page](https://docs.docker.com/get-started/).

+All notebooks can be converted to python files using [nbconvert](https://nbconvert.readthedocs.io/en/latest/).

 We supply a pre-built docker image at [https://hub.docker.com/r/dolfinx/dolfinx](https://hub.docker.com/r/dolfinx/dolfinx).
 The [Dockerfile](https://github.com/FEniCS/dolfinx/blob/master/Dockerfile)
 provides a definitive build recipe.
 As the dolfinx docker images are hosted at Docker-hub, one can directly access the image